Last updated: 15 June 2023 & medically reviewed by Dr. Lindeman

 VRRS theory suggests that when we scroll through the internet we have multiple and unpredictable sources for reward that build on top of each other.
 Posting on social media may lead to unpredictable rewards from likes and comments, or playing video games online can lead to intangible trophies and in-game accolades that can be gratifying to the user.
 These unpredictable reinforcements mean that every time we log on to the internet there is a chance that we will experience some form of pleasurable reward from multiple sources, which can become addictive in and of itself.

 There may also be links between internet addiction and co-occurring mental health disorders such as depression or anxiety.
 The internet can provide many distractions from the effects of mental illness and may feel like a helpful resource to quell negative feelings.
-In fact, the internet can not only mask negative thoughts and feelings without dealing with them, it can also exacerbate them.
+In fact, the internet can not only mask negative thoughts and feelings without dealing with them, but it can also exacerbate them.

 Self-esteem being damaged by trolls on social media and video game servers, body dysmorphia being compounded by unrealistic images of models on Instagram, and feelings of financial inadequacy from online vendors are all possible negative psychological impacts of internet addiction and dependency.